PayPal Refund Policy

 4. PayPal Buyer Protection

-Disputes arising out of purchasing small amounts of bitcoin from SatoshiPay through PayPal can either be resolved directly with SatoshiPay or through filing a PayPal Buyer Protection Claim; however, please note that if you opt to resolve the issue directly with SatoshiPay, your right to raise a Claim under Buyer Protection remains subject to the requirements and timeframes set out in the PayPal Buyer Protection Policy and that it is your responsibility to keep track of these requirements and deadlines.
+Disputes arising out of purchasing small amounts of Lumen from SatoshiPay through PayPal can either be resolved directly with SatoshiPay or through filing a PayPal Buyer Protection Claim; however, please note that if you opt to resolve the issue directly with SatoshiPay, your right to raise a Claim under Buyer Protection remains subject to the requirements and timeframes set out in the PayPal Buyer Protection Policy and that it is your responsibility to keep track of these requirements and deadlines.